TheCDC/journal_app/README.md

 This project requires Python 3.

 ## Dependencies
-You will `pipenv` to get started.
+You will need the `pipenv` package manager.

+### Installation

 Install `pipenv` with `pip3 install --user pipenv`.

-From the repo root execute `pipenv install`.
+From the repo root execute `pipenv install` to instantiate a virtual environment and install all dependencies.

+## Starting it up

 To start the application with one command execute use `pipenv run python -m webapp` or `pipenv run flask run`.

-This project is distributed as a python package and can be executed directly with `python -m webapp`.
+This project is distributed as a python package and can also be executed directly with `python -m webapp`.

+The app will be served on `127.0.0.1:5000`.